 Breast Lift (Mastopexy)

 Breast lift surgery is performed to elevate and reshape breasts that have begun to droop and sag.
-The procedure also restores fullness and volume so that breasts are firmer, rounder, and appear more youthful.
+The procedure also restores fullness and volume so your breasts are firmer, rounder, and appear more youthful.
 Serving breast lift patients at our Santa Barbara practice, plastic surgeon Wesley Schooler, MD has built a reputation for creating beautiful, natural-looking results.

 What is Mastopexy?